dheerajcl/Jynx/README.md

 # Ignite

-# Refer to [Ignite2.0](https://github.com/dheerajcl/Ignite2.0) for complete project, current one is partial one
+# Please check out [Ignite2.0](https://github.com/dheerajcl/Ignite2.0) for the complete project.
+The current version is only partial.